The five key tools and schools work

 Both aspects of this tool can be useful in schools work.
 It is particularly helpful in planning assemblies or RE lessons: for example, if the story you are using in assembly points strongly to one aspect of his character (that he is caring, or that he is fighting for his people, for example), how can you balance that over time so children see a fuller picture of who God is, or what could you say to remind children that this is just one aspect of his character?
 If you take assemblies regularly, you can build this into the series you choose, talking about a different idea about God each time.
 This tool is also useful if you sense that children have a misconception about God that needs unwinding.

-Another helpful tool for giving children (and adults) a fuller picture of God is to help them see the whole story of the Bible – how it all makes sense as part of God’s rescue plan for us.
-There’s an article explaining that more fully here.
+Another helpful tool for giving children (and adults) a fuller picture of God is to help them see the whole story of the Bible – how it all makes sense as part of God’s rescue plan for us (see Telling the Whole Story for ideas on this).
 Again, if you are able to plan assembly series, you could do a term on the whole story and give it a catchy title, like ‘Mission Impossible?’ or ‘The Big Rescue Plan’.

 Chat and catch